Blog Author: Stephen C. Hartnett, J.D., LL.M. (Tax), Director of Education,

 As long as the balance in the ABLE account is under $100,000, the account is disregarded for the purpose of qualification for Supplemental Security Income (“SSI”).
 In order to prevent disqualification from SSI, it’s imperative to keep the balance under $100,000.
 If the balance is nearing that threshold, make a distribution for a qualified disability expense.

-Regardless of the balance in the ABLE account, it is disregarded for the purpose of qualification for Medicaid benefits.
-Like a special needs trust set up by the beneficiary themselves, at the beneficiary’s death, any remaining assets must first be used to reimburse Medicaid.
+Regardless of the balance in the ABLE account, it is disregarded for the purpose of qualification for Medi-Cal benefits.
+Like a special needs trust set up by the beneficiary themselves, at the beneficiary’s death, any remaining assets must first be used to reimburse Medi-Cal.

 An ABLE account can dovetail nicely with a special needs trust.
 For example, distributions from a special needs trust for certain basic living expenses like housing reduce SSI up to a limit.
 On the other hand, distributions for such expenses from an ABLE account would not reduce SSI, and would be tax-free as qualified disability expenses.

 If you care about a special needs child, consider establishing an ABLE account.
 An ABLE account can add flexibility and tax benefits, too!
 An ABLE account and a special needs trust are two tools that can help maintain financial eligibility of a person with special needs, while allowing them to Achieve a Better Life Experience, as the name of the ABLE account indicates.